-With growing number of smartphone users, the Online Travel Agencies (OTAs) are seeing a massive growth in their business.
-The ‘always-with-the-traveller’ mobile devices are becoming the tool for the OTAs to provide personalised and superior travel experience to their customers, reports Abhishek Raval.
+With the growing number of smartphone users, the Online Travel Agencies (OTAs) are seeing massive growth in their business.
+The ‘always-with-the-traveller’ mobile devices are becoming the tool for the OTAs to provide personalized and superior travel experience to their customers, reports Abhishek Raval.

 Many of the OTAs are focusing only on the mobile space—they may even move completely out of the desktop zone.
 Sandeep Menon, Director – Marketing, Google India, says, “What we are seeing in India today is that a large number of purchase related decisions are being taken on the mobile.
 This trend is bound to have a significant impact on the tourism sector.
 Our data shows that more than fifty percent of all vacations are being planned on the mobile.
 We are working with the Online Travel Agents (OTAs) on how to make the mobile search experience as smooth as that on the desktop.”

 The TripAdvisor Travel Trends Forecast 2015 reveals that the shift towards mobile channel is a global phenomenon—this shift represents a tremendous opportunity for entities in the travel business to improve the quality of travel experience that is being offered to the customer.
 Recently, the popular Indian travel portal Yatra conducted a survey, which shows that 21% of Indians are using mobile apps to make travel bookings.
 Cleartrip’s mobile insight for Q4’14 notes that over 53% of the site’s total traffic is sourced from the mobile channel.
 According to MakeMyTrip, 53% of the total hotel bookings in June this year were conducted through the mobile.